donskifarrell/dotfiles/README.md

   - Vivaldi: has a sync feature - way to "nix" it?
   - Firefox: ?
   - fish-shell history
-  - .local git configs, and other things
+  - ~~.local git configs, and other things~~
 - Allow stable/unstable nixpkgs
 - Common scripts (backup, restore etc)
-- Cleanup VSCode config
+- Cleanup VSCode config - use symlink so it's easily editable

 ### - OSX